fynv/Three.V8/docs/UserScriptAPIs.md

 ### `.updateAnimation`(): undefined

 Update the movable parts according to the current frame.
+This function should be called from the `render` callback function.

 # Scene